BlockchainCommons/developer-web-site/_pages/architecture-progressivetrust.md

 #### Phase 6: Approval

-Joe makes a final assessment of the credibility of all of Upton's sources and information.
+Joe makes a final determination of the credibility of all of Upton's sources and information.
 He compares that trust model to his risk model, which notes the huge economic power of slaughterhouses in Chicago.
 There's high trust, but there's high risk.
 Joe ultimately approves the article because he feels that the article also offers a high fulfillment of _The Tribune's_ goal of bettering the Chicago public.

 #### Phase 7: Agreement